pubnub/chat-engine-push-notifications/docs/api/README.md

 <br/><a id="registernotificationchannel" />

 [`registerNotificationChannels(channels)`](#registernotificationchannel)
 Starting from Android Oreo (8.0) it is required to register notification channel which will be used to route notification.
-Channel contain basic information about how notifications will be presented when sent to it.
+Channel contains basic information about how notifications will be presented when sent to it.

 **Note:** for iOS this function will return immediately.